 You can easily make notes in the margins and markup the text quickly.
 If you edit long documents and need to cross off some of the text, leave editing marks, or add hand-written notes, you can do that.

-If you are a student and have a teacher who can talk faster than you can type, the Apple Pencil may work well for you.
+If you are a student and have a teacher who can talk faster than you can type, the Apple Pencil may work well for you to take notes during class.
 At times paying attention as a teacher talks is hard to do when you’re concentrating on typing, but a lot of people can jot notes without the same level of distraction.

 Got a little one learning letters, numbers, or shapes?
 There are apps that can help, and using the Apple Pencil will make it much easier for them to practice and learn the fine motor control skills they need.